Reiten auf der Schiene

 Roosevelt Station

 Roosevelt Station sits in one of North Seattle’s most walkable neighborhoods.
 Just steps away, you’ll find indie cafés, vintage shops, and restaurants along Roosevelt Way and NE 65th Street.
-Green Lake Park is a short stroll away, offering a scenic escape for walking, jogging, or picnicking after your ride.
+Green Lake Park is a short stroll away, offering a scenic escape for walking, jogging, or picnicking.

 Northgate Station

-Right outside the station, you’ll find Northgate Station mall with shops, dining, and entertainment.
-It's also close to the Kraken Community Iceplex, where you can catch a Seattle Kraken practice during the season, go skating, or browse the Kraken Team Store.
+Right outside the station, you can visit Northgate Station for shopping, dining, and entertainment.
+This stop is also close to the Kraken Community Iceplex, where you can go ice skating or watch the Seattle Kraken practice.

 Lynnwood City Center Station